hmunfru/fiware-sdc/doc/installation-guide.rst

 it is required to configure:

 -  openstack-tcloud.keystone.url: This is the url where the keystone-proxy is deployed
--  openstack-tcloud.keystone.user: the admmin user
+-  openstack-tcloud.keystone.user: the admin user
 -  openstack-tcloud.keystone.password: the admin password
 -  openstack-tcloud.keystone.tenant: the admin tenant
 -  sdc\_manager\_url: the final url, mainly http://sdc-ip:8080/sdc